BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 !battle(["Lorna",:ROGPSYCHIC,0], "Psychic Terrain")

 Lorna is often able to get off her 8-Turn Trick Room in this fight, allowing her slow Pokemon to outspeed.
 Psychic Terrain also nullifies priority moves, so you can't simply use those.
-You'll need to make a plan for Trick Room somehow: Taunt, Fake Out, simply one-shotting Aromatisse are all options that can assist with it.
-You can also use a super slow team of your own to take advantage.
+You'll need to make a plan for Trick Room somehow - you can cancel it out, knock out Aromatisse, wait it out with careful usage of Protect, or possibly lean into the Trick Room with very slow mons.
 I recommend knocking out Aromatisse and stalling: once the screens and the trick room go away, you'll have a much easier time taking out the rest of her team.
+A move like Dual Wingbeat for Vivillon and a move like Gunk Shot for Aromatisse can be the perfect turn 1 you need to sweep the fight.

-## Zone Zero North
+### Zone Zero North

 Head up and to the right down a little path.
 Defeat Mandibuzz, and pick up a hidden *Yellow Shard*.
 Then follow the path around to the top left of the area, pick up a hidden *Red Shard*, then talk to Ren then the cracked rock.